bayuYudhaSaputra/introduction-programming-CPP-liang/README.md

             </a>
             <span> | </span>
         </li>
          <li> 03.20.
-Geometry: point in a rectanglr?
+Geometry: point in a rectangle
             <a href = "https://github.com/bayuYudhaSaputra/introduction-programming-CPP-liang/blob/main/03.20.point_in_rectangle.cpp">
                (Baris Kode)
             </a>